Jaseci-Labs/jaseci/support/jac-lang.org/docs/index.md

     ---

-    *As TypeScript supersets JavaScript, Jac-Lang is a language which was built on top of python which all pythony goodness available to all jac-lang programmers while including the entire python ecosystem, available to use.*
+    *Jac is a drop-in replacement for Python and supersets Python, much like Typescript supersets Javascript or C++ supersets C.*

-- <span style="color: orange; font-weight: bold">Data Spatial Programming</span>
+- <span style="color: orange; font-weight: bold">Novel Code Construct for AI</span>

     ---

-    *Jac Lang's programming approach focuses on data-spatial constructs, enhancing the handling and visualization of data in ways traditional programming paradigms might not support.*
+    *Jac introduces a new way programmers can integrate LLMs into their code.
+Simply replace a function body with an llm call, need for prompt engineering, learning extensive libraries and complicated new syntaxes.*

-- <span style="color: orange; font-weight: bold">Novel Abstractions</span>
+- <span style="color: orange; font-weight: bold">Beyond OOP</span>

     ---

+    *Jac introduces super OOP constructs for a new paradigmn called data spatial OOP, enhancing the handling and visualization of data in ways traditional programming paradigms might not support.*

+- <span style="color: orange; font-weight: bold">Cloud Native Abstractions</span>

+    ---

      *Jac makes persistence and user concepts part of the language, enabling simple programs to run unchanged in terminals or across clouds.
 Jac streamlines development by removing the need for dev ops and cloud setup.*

-- <span style="color: orange; font-weight: bold">Programming with Large Language Models </span>

-    ---

-    *Jac-lang has an up & coming feature which allows programmers to integrate LLMs into their programming pipeline seamlessly without the need for learning extensive libraries and complicated new syntaxes.*

 </div>
 <!-- # Welcome to Jac

 **Jac** combines the power and flexibility of Python's ecosystem and 'pythonic' coding style with a unique 'jactastic' approach to programming.
 It draws inspiration from a variety of programming languages to improve upon Python to create an engaging, productive, and intuitive coding experience, giving the coder all of python's power, plus superpowers.
 Additionally, Jac introduces a keystone innovation that may prove to be a monumental advancement in programming languages called the **Data Spatial Programming Model**.